al1sant0s/tstodlc/README.md

 tstodlc --revision 5 Custom/ ~/Simpsons/dlc/
 ```

+This allows you to force a specific revision number onto the dlc components zip files.
+Useful to make your changes match or be ahead of an external dlc server or another dlc mirror so when you push
+your dlc update to the server dlc repository, the greater revision number will indicate those files are newer and it
+will enable users to download those new updates.

 ## Short options

 Here is a list of some options with their correspondent short options.